MuhammadAgungMahardhika/Web-Soil-Investigation-Application/README.md

+## What is this App?
-<p align="center">Web Soil Investigation is an application to easily help civil enginering to save and show the result data of soil investigation.</p>
+<p align="center">Web-Soil-Investigation is an application to easily help civil enginering to save and show the result data of soil investigation.</p>

 ## Main Template
 If you want to check the original template in HTML5 and Bootstrap, [click here](https://github.com/zuramai/mazer) to open template repository.